founderlab/redux-request-middleware/readme.md

   type: 'GET_TASKS',
   request: Task.cursor({active: true}),
 })

+// Callback
+import Task from './models/task'

+dispatch({
+  type: 'GET_TASKS',
+  request: callback => loadSomeThingsManually(callback),
+})
 ```

 ##### Changes:

+- 0.5.0: Changed handling of null responses (again).
+Nulls are not an error.
+Append the http status code to the action when parsing the response.
+Add a `model` prop to the action which is null if no response is received.
 - 0.4.6: responseParser always parses ids to strings by default
 - 0.4.5: Behave correctly when res is null (not undefined) with no error
 - 0.4.3: Fixed up error handling a bit